Polito-SE2-Team14/HikeTracker/documentation/documentation.md

 As a hiker<br/>
 I want to filter the list of hikes based on my profile<br/>
 So that I can see them based on certain characteristics

+## Features

+HikeFIVE! is made of these pages:
+- Homepage (/)
+- Hikes page (/hikes)
+- Huts page (/huts)
+- ParkingLots page (/parking-lots)
+- Admin dashboard (/admin)
+- Profile page (/user)
+- Login page (/login)
+- Registration page (/registration)

+## Used technologies

+The web application is made in JavaScript, both backend and frontend.
+For frontend we used react.
+For backend we used express.
+We used SQLite as Database.

+We used the following libraries
+- dayjs
+- react bootstrap
+- material ui
+- cors
+- gpxparser
+- express validator
+- morgan
+- passport

+## Testing

+For testing we used two frameworks.
+ - Mocha for integration testing
+ - Jest for unit testing

+On every update on our VCS, both test suites are executed